Over 200 magical islands, a mountainous mainland, fun-loving cities and a foodie’s paradise all rolled into one

 Island towns are dotted with neoclassical sea captains’ mansions, museums, traditional homes, cafes and tavernas looking out over marinas that are constantly humming with people.

-There are historic sites, monasteries and churches to explore, and time-worn pathways that connect villages.
+There are historic sites, monasteries and churches to explore, and time-worn pathways that connect village.

 Undiscovered North Aegean islands

 The North Aegean is where authenticity and spontaneity go hand in hand.

 On Lesvos, the welcome is warm and the feasts are legendary.
 A road trip from village to village is one of the best ways to get to know this vast island.
 Lesvos is known for its fine fish and seafood meze, pottery-making tradition and thermal springs.

 Samos’ stately capital is graced with pastel-coloured neoclassical mansions, while the island’s ancient sites and museums alone are worth the trip.

 Learn more about the North Aegean islands